vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/shankaraH/brahma-sUtrANi/articles/oberhammer-pAncharAtra-source.md

 Don't find this article convincing.

 More likely - shankara was being a lazy person who did not care to properly understand pAncharAtra.

 The bhAShyakAra hypothesized by the author as being quoted by sudarshana seems more competent.
-It is unlikely that shankara had this before him.
+It is unlikely that shankara had his commentary before him.

+yAmuna's bhAShyakAra can even be shabara - can't say it's exactly the person to whom sudarshanasUri refers.
 </details>